 - Stranding Agreement (SA) holders or their designee organizations

-- holders of researcher authorization letters issued by a NMFS Regional Administrator; or
+- holders of researcher authorization letters issued by a NMFS Regional Administrator

 An applicant cannot be a current full- or part-time DOC or DOI employee.

-Prescott funds helped provide disentanglement training for Whale Museum staff
+Prescott funds helped provide entanglement response training for Whale Museum staff

 How to Apply

 Proposals should be submitted through Grants.gov, the online portal to all Federal grant opportunities.
 Please note that you must be registered with Grants.gov in order to apply for funding electronically.
 The registration process can take several days.
 Further instructions on how to register with Grants.gov are available.
 For more information about Grants.gov and NOAA Grants, visit the NOAA Grants Management Division website.